Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 What disruption is not, or, the Uber problem (it’s a big one)

-Think of it this way: if an idea existed before, it’s likely the business isn’t disruptive.
-But something like radio or television — those change the entire game.
+Think of it this way: If an idea existed before, it’s likely the business isn’t disruptive.
+But something like radio or television – those changed the entire entertainment industry.

 Instead of Uber, think of Netflix.
 When Netflix started, Blockbuster thought it seemed insignificant.
-Who would want to wait for DVDs to arrive?
-Blockbuster didn’t anticipate where the future of watching movies was going; when Netflix came to them to sell their business and Blockbuster declined.
+Who would want to wait for DVDs to arrive in the mail?
+Blockbuster didn’t anticipate where the future of watching movies was going, which ultimately led to their downfall.
+When Netflix came to the rental giant to sell their business, Blockbuster declined.
 If Netflix had started out targeting Blockbuster’s core market, it’s likely the video rental giant would have launched “a vigorous and perhaps successful counterattack,” explains Christensen.
-But because of the time that disruption requires, Blockbuster didn’t realize it was under threat until Netflix tapped into streaming — then it was too late.
-Today, Netflix is worth billions and Blockbuster is bankrupt.
+But because of the time that disruption requires, Blockbuster didn’t realize it was under threat until Netflix tapped into streaming services, unlocking the brand’s immense profitability.
+Then it was too late.
+Today, Netflix is worth billions of dollars and Blockbuster is bankrupt.

 Why is disruption so popular?